Locate the right Chinchilla for your family. Visit us in Santa Cruz, California, to pick out your new pet today.

 Should I Get A Chinchilla?

 There is a lot to be considered before purchasing one of these wonderful animals or adopting from a rescue group.
-Any rescue organization will explain all of this too you before deciding whether to allow you to adopt from them.
+Any rescue organization will explain all of this to you before deciding whether to allow you to adopt from them.
 First, chinchillas are a long term commitment.
 This is not like buying a goldfish, as chins will live upwards of 17 years.
 For this reason, rescue groups do not like adopting the animals out as pets for children, without a commitment from the parent for long term care.
 They can bite, and will nip if mishandled.
 This is another reason they are not recommended for children.
 They are active and social creatures, and they are nocturnal.
 This means that they will be moving and communicating while you are asleep.
 Because they are heat sensitive, they are not recommended for people in hot climates.
 Chins are not lap pets.
-Although they are soft and cuddly, they prefer to be moving and interactive.
+Although they are soft and look cuddly, they prefer to be moving and interactive.
+They can also be messy with hay and small poops scattered around.
 Know what you are getting into before you purchase your pet, and make sure you are committed to giving this animal the care and attention it is going to need for many years before you even begin to consider chinchilla cost as being a factor in determining whether you might make the purchase or not.